 The U.S. Department of the Treasury (Treasury), through the American Rescue Plan Act of 2021 (ARPA), included a total of \$360 billion in pandemic-related aid for state and local governments.
 The State of Maryland received \$528.96 million to disburse to Non-Entitlement Units of Local Government (jurisdictions with a population below 50,000 persons).
-With a population below 50,000 persons, the City of Takoma Park is a Non-Entitlement Unit (NEU), and in two installments, has received a total allocation of \$17,463,724.52 in ARPA funds.
+With a population below 50,000 persons, the City of Takoma Park is a Non-Entitlement Unit (NEU), and in two installments, has received a total allocation of \$17,470,260 in ARPA funds.
 These funds can be used for a broad range of purposes, such as:

-- To respond to the COVID-19 public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality; - 2) To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers; - 3) To restore the provision of government services to the extent key positions, services, or projects were cut or reduced as a result of the reduction in government revenues due to the COVID-19 public health emergency; and, - 4) To make necessary investments in water, sewer, and/or broadband infrastructure.
+- To respond to the COVID-19 public health emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality; - 2) To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers; - To restore the provision of government services to the extent key positions, services, or projects were cut or reduced as a result of the reduction in government revenues due to the COVID-19 public health emergency; and, - 4) To make necessary investments in water, sewer, and/or broadband infrastructure.

-After a 6-month process involving over 40 City staff, Council, and publicly submitted ARPA spending options, the Takoma Park City Council approved a five-year ARPA Spending Plan which allocated the entire \$17.5 million ARPA award between approximately 30 programs.
-This Spending Plan was adopted by the City Council as Ordinance No. 2022-3 on March 6, 2022.
-Council has since made funding reallocations between fiscal years as part of the annual budget process.
+After a 6-month process reviewing over 40 City staff, Council, and publicly submitted ARPA spending options, the Takoma Park City Council approved a five-year ARPA Spending Plan which allocated the entire remaining \$17.5 million ARPA award between approximately 30 programs.
+This Spending Plan was adopted by council as Ordinance No. 2022-3 on March 6, 2022.